TianaQ/python-scripts/readme.md

 I found some audiobooks for my little son that were on vinil in my childhood.
 But he couldn't select a specific title in a playlist because he couldn't read yet.
 So I decided to add cover images of the records to the mp3 files I had.
 Maybe, you need that too?

+Put your mp3 files and jpg or png files in a directory (it may be the same directory for all files).
+Use the same names for an mp3 file and the corresponding image.
 Save the script file to your computer and use Terminal/CMD to launch it

 ```
 	$ python path_to_the_script_directory_goes_here/add_cover_img_to_mp3.py path_to_mp3 path_to_img